cassidysimmons/Cyclonic_Cartography_project-3/README.md

 - AllStates2000-2023EF3-5 is the fully cleaned file; we cleaned (deleted unnecessary columns and missing data) and combined the other three CSVs into this one in order to include all the necessary dates

-### Files/ folders required for index.html landing page (+ siter.io)
+### Files/ folders required for index.html landing page
-- public folder
-- src folder
-- Scott.arterbury_files folder
-- node_modules folder
 - (individual files) .eslintrc.cjs, package.json, package-lock.json, vite.config.js

 ### Other Files